Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • adrenal hormones (hydrocortisone, prednisolone, fludrocortisone);

-• estrogen antagonists (tamoxifen) increase the sensitivity of estrogen receptors.
+• Estrogen antagonists (tamoxifen) increase the sensitivity of estrogen receptors.

-Indications: hypothyroidism, polycystic ovaries and adrenal insufficiency.
+Indications: hypothyroidism, polycystic ovary syndrome and adrenal insufficiency.

 Contraindications: individual intolerance to the components of the drug, myocardial infarction, myocarditis.